 Arab-American Theater

-Michael Malek Najjar

 Arab-American Theater is a general term that describes plays and performances by Americans of Arab descent written in Arabic and/or English from the early 20th century onward.
+This modernist movement breaks from Arab performance modes such as storytelling (hakawati), improvised poetry (zajal), and traditional dance forms (raqs-al-sharqi).
+These playwrights have adopted modern playwriting styles that combine Arab and Arab-American subject matter with American playwriting forms such as monodramas, one-act, and the two-act Realist plays.
+Although these plays are not generally experimental in nature, there is no doubt that the early Arab American playwrights Kahlil Gibran, Ameen Fares Rihani, and Mikhail Naimy all contributed to what is known as al-Nahda, or the Modern Arabic Literary Renaissance, that had a lasting impact on Arab arts and letters throughout the twentieth century.
+These plays are also forms of resistance literature that serve as protests against colonialist and neo-imperialist actions undertaken by foreign powers against Arab nations.
+Lastly, these plays are forms of what sociologists Omi and Winant call “cultural nationalism,” or a community focus on cultural elements which define collective identity and “peoplehood.”
+Arab-American Theatre has contributed to a rearticulation of Arab American identity that emphasizes hybridity and dual allegiances.

-The appellation “Arab-American” was adopted after the 1967 Arab-Israeli War when a group of Arab intellectuals that formed the Association of Arab-American University Graduates (AAUG), an activist organization that worked to combat anti-Arab stereotypes and misinformation through mainly academic channels.
+The appellation “Arab-American” was adopted after the 1967 Arab-Israeli War when a group of Arab intellectuals formed the Association of Arab-American University Graduates (AAUG), an activist organization that worked to combat anti-Arab stereotypes and misinformation through mainly academic channels.
 The academic activism organized by scholars like Edward W. Said, Ibrahim Abu Lughod, and Elaine Hagopian would later transform into the artistic activism adopted by Arab-American poets, novelists, and playwrights.
-Through their dramaturgy and performances, these writers and performers espoused the same values and political issues of the previous generation of scholars.
-Characteristics of Arab-American Theater include: plays that are written by self-identified Arab-Americans as personal reflections of their relationship between their Arab and American heritages; a response to the governmental persecution and/or media misrepresentation of Arabs and Arab-Americans; plays that utilize more realistic American dramaturgy in lieu of Arab literary and performance forms (such as storytelling, improvisational poetry, or Eastern dance forms); plays that focus on issues of assimilation, acculturation, and isolationism; plays that focus on issues of Arab identity politics, women’s rights, and queer subjectivity; and plays concerning the perceptions of Islamophobia and Arabophobia.
+Through their dramaturgy and performances, these writers and performers espoused the values and political issues of the previous generation of scholars.
+Characteristics of Arab-American Theater include: plays that are written by self-identified Arab-Americans as personal reflections of their relationship between their Arab and American heritages; a response to the governmental persecution and/or media misrepresentation of Arabs and Arab-Americans; plays that focus on issues of assimilation, acculturation, and isolationism; plays that focus on issues of Arab identity politics, women’s rights, and queer subjectivity; and plays concerning the perceptions of Islamophobia and Arabophobia.

 Diasporic Beginnings The first known Arab-American play, Wajdah, by Ameen F. Rihani, was written in 1909, but was never performed in his lifetime.
 Rihani was a member of al-Rābitah, or The Pen League, a group of immigrant Arab writers that formed in New York City in 1915.
 The group also included other Arab-American poet/novelists/playwrights Kahlil Gibran (also pronounced Khalil Jibran) and Mikha’il Na’imy.
 After the dissolution of The Pen League, Arab-American drama in the United States continued, though mainly written and performed in Arabic by amateurs in social/cultural clubs and churches mainly for Arab audiences.
 The first professionally staged play by an Arab-American playwright was S.K.
 Hershewe’s family comedy An Oasis in Manhattan, originally written and performed in 1965.
 Hershewe, an Arab-American of Lebanese descent, was also Director of the Playwrights Unit of the Actors Studio.
 The play was restaged in 1990 starring the prominent Arab-American actor Vic Tayback in one of his last stage performances.